 We believe that knowledge is power, not just to achieve political and social power but power over our own lives.
 History can teach us a lot and we believe it is important for black people to know at least some of their history, not the parts that have been whitewashed over.

 When people think of black history, they normally think of slavery but black people have and always will be more than slaves.
-Though many of the Taken and their decedents like Harriet Tubman, Thomas Jennings and Marcus Garvey went on to achieve great things, our history started long before slavery when we were kings.
+Though many of the Taken and their descendants like Harriet Tubman, Thomas Jennings and Marcus Garvey went on to achieve great things, our history started long before slavery when we were kings.